josejuanqm/Silo/README.md

 Silo is a extremely easy to use and very basic image loader for iOS built in Swift.

+if you use Silo in your project please let me know!

 ![alt tag](https://i.imgur.com/g7BimCx.gif)

 ### Version